rohankumar997/rohankumar997/README.md

 Here is some of the basic info:

 - 🔭 I’m currently working on ...
 Python, Shell Script, JavaFX, Sql ,C++
 - 🌱 I’m currently learning ...
-Java Web applications ,Scala ,Rust
+Java Web applications ,Scala ,Rust ,JavaScript
 - 👯 I’m looking to collaborate on ...
 Java Desktop Applications
 - 🤔 I’m looking for help with ...
 Rust
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me ... rohan.rohankumar.kumar51@gmail.com / +91-7093123447
 - ⚡ Fun fact: ...
 The Best is yet to come..!